armthethinker/uifunk/README.md

 # uifunk
-uifunk is a content placeholder engine built to fill in content in HTML prototypes.
+UIFunk is a content placeholder engine built to fill in content in HTML prototypes.